DrBeef/QuakeQuest/README.md

 * Some slight movement when moving weapon around (this is due to how I had to implement 6DoF) however you won't notice this in the heat of battle, only when you stand still marveling at the true 6DoF weapon in your hand
 * Orientation when headset looking near poles (north or south) doesn't work very well at all (Quaternion to Euler Angle issue) - if anyone knows what's going on there I'd appreciate some help!, it was like this on the GearVR and not many people complained about it, but it bothers me
 * Laser Sight out of alignment when very close to wall/object
-* No way to type in console commands at the moment (see future to-dos)
 * The axe and arm are way out of alignment with the controller (see future to-dos)

 Future To-Dos:
 --------------
 * Apply weapon transformation to line up weapons with controller better
-* Add a way to choose and run console commands from a file of them
 * Add an off-hand world entity - such as Flashlight or the HUD
 * Left-handed mode needs to have the axe model reflected and a mod created so it uses the left-hand model rather than the right